yxuco/enftapp/README.md

 yarn create eth-app enftapp
 ```

-The generated [README.md](./README-gen.md) describes commands for build and start the frontend project `enftapp`, e.g., to start the app, enter
+The generated [README.md](./README-gen.md) describes commands to build and start the frontend project `enftapp`, e.g., to start the app, enter

 ```bash
 cd entfapp